 Horse radish mash (£5.50) – if only all mash potato was has creamy and rich as this one.

 Apple tarte tatin, caramel baked Pink Lady apples, rich butter puff pastry & vanilla ice-cream (for two to share £16.00).
-Crisp pastry, juicy apples all covered in dark bitter sweet caramel with vanilla ice cream. (*Advice – treat every mouthful with a bit of everything).
-This is an off menu from the special, so when it runs out you’ll have to wait for the next night.
+Crisp pastry, juicy apples all covered in dark, bitter sweet caramel with vanilla ice cream. (*Advice – treat every mouthful with a bit of everything).
+This is an off menu item from the specials, so when it runs out you’ll have to wait for the next night.

 Maple glazed doughnuts, baked Bramley apple, cinnamon & port filling, crème Anglaise & cinnamon sugar (£7.50).
 They were still hot when they arrived, so probably cooked to order.
 The dough is sublime and it’s a double dip job on this one, custard first and then the sugar.
 Move aside Crispy Creams as this is the real deal.

 Hot chocolate & cardamom caramel moelleux, Malden sea salt and roasted almond ice cream (£7.50).
-No matter how you dress this up, it’s chocolate molten cake with posh ice cream and it made me happy when I was eating it.
+No matter how you dress this up, it’s chocolate molten cake with posh ice cream.
+It’s the sort of desert that makes me smile from ear to ear.

 Hand rolled chocolate and pistachio truffles and hazelnut financiers (£4.50).
 Move aside truffles as all I want to eat here are the hazelnut financiers which were so light, moist and crisp.

-Shout out to this guy who made the evening more memorable, he knew his stuff and even took the heckling well for his Scottish accent!
+Shout out to this guy who made the evening more memorable, he knew his stuff and even took the heckling well for having a Scottish accent!

 When did I go?
 May 2016